stromberger/fsfuzz/readme.md

 # fsfuzz
-A simple adaptable metamorphic fuzzer for SMT-LIB2 programs.
+A simple adaptable metamorphic fuzzer for generating SMT-LIB2 programs.

 ## Implementation
 I want to give a short overview of some implementation details of `fsfuzz`.
 It is implemented in Rust and supports defining arbitrary transformation rules in a SMT-LIB2 like domain specific language.
 In line with this guest lecture's topic, I provided about a dozen metamorphic relations  and a corpus of seed programs for the theory of finite sets.